IRS Forms

 • Form 4506‑T requests IRS transcripts, return, account, record of account, wage and income, or verification of nonfiling.
 It does not provide an actual copy of your return.

 • Your signature must be current.
-The IRS will reject a request if it receives the form more than 120 days after you signed it, unless it is tied to an open IRS case.
+The IRS will reject a request if it receives the form more than 120 days after you signed it.

 • You can still get transcripts online through your IRS account, by mail, by phone at 800‑908‑9946, or by filing 4506‑T. Mailed transcripts usually arrive in 5 to 10 days after processing.